rosinghal/angularjs-dynamic-module-register/README.md

 This repository solves that problem.
 All you have to do is paste your module's javscript files and insert them in html files (or it can be done using grunt task) and you are good to go.

-You have follow this syntax, while initializing the module.
+You have to follow this syntax, while initializing the module.

 ```
 (function (app) {